 Great Commitments, Great Faculty

-Georgia Research Alliance Eminent Scholars are acknowledged leaders in areas of science that are strategically important to the state of Georgia and its research universities.
-They hold endowed chairs made possible by the Georgia Research Alliance, a unique nonprofit that grows Georgia’s economy by expanding university research and entrepreneurship.
+Georgia Research Alliance Eminent Scholars and GRA Distinguished Investigators are acknowledged leaders in areas of science that are strategically important to the state of Georgia and its research universities.
+Their distinctions are made possible by the Georgia Research Alliance, a unique nonprofit that grows Georgia’s economy by expanding university research and entrepreneurship.
 GRA’s investment and involvement generate more discoveries, more startup companies and more high-value jobs in Georgia.
 The public-private alliance invests State of Georgia funds, and its operations are supported by corporations, individuals and foundations.

-Working with their colleagues across the university, GRA Eminent Scholars have helped the University of Georgia rise 41% in research and development expenditures from fiscal year 2013 to 2020.
+Working with their colleagues across the university, GRA Eminent Scholars and Distinguished Investigators have helped the University of Georgia rise 41% in research and development expenditures from fiscal year 2013 to 2021.